meghanaavadhanam/WeatherAPI/readme.md

-// ...existing code...
-# 🌦️ Weather Station Data API
+# Weather Station Data API

 Small API service that ingests weather data from S3, stores it in PostgreSQL, computes statistics, and exposes endpoints for raw and aggregated data.